metno/pyaerocom/docs/00_get_started.rst

 compare model with observational data.

 The following notebook introduces how Pyaerocom handles regions and where they can be defined.
-In the subsequent tutorial, the ``ReadGrid`` class is introduced, that can be used to import model data in a flexible way based on variable name, time range and temporal resolution.
-The loaded data for each model and variable is then stored in the analysis class ``GridData`` which will be introduced in a later tutorial.
+In the subsequent tutorial, the ``ReadGridded`` class is introduced, that can be used to import model data in a flexible way based on variable name, time range and temporal resolution.
+The loaded data for each model and variable is then stored in the analysis class ``GriddedData`` which will be introduced in a later tutorial.

 Now what is a tutorial without a nice image?
 Let's summarise in a oneliner what will be explained in the following tutorials: